 --Bienamado breezed three furlongs in :38.20 on a training track labeled muddy Wednesday.
 "He worked real nice," said trainer Paco Gonzalez.

 --Tiznow galloped on the training track Wednesday and was on course to make the Big 'Cap.

+--Trainer Niall O'Callaghan postponed Guided Tour's workout scheduled for Wednesday.
+"Just can't tell you what we're doing right now," O'Callaghan said from the Santa Anita backside.
 Probable to the Santa Anita Handicap, with jockeys and weights: Beat All, Gary Stevens, 113 pounds; Bienamado, Alex Solis, 119; Irisheyesareflying, Kent Desormeaux, 112; Jimmy Z, Victor Espinoza, 111; Lethal Instrument, Laffit Pincay Jr., 115; Moonlight Charger, Tyler Baze, 111; Perssonet, Brice Blanc, 110; Tiznow, Chris McCarron, 122; Tribunal, David Flores, 112; Wooden Phone, Corey Nakatani, 117, and Jorrocks, Garrett Gomez, 113.
 Possibles include: Guided Tour, Larry Melancon, 116; Nurdlinger, no rider, and Captain Steve, no rider, 121.